-□Information for that month.
-This report gives the payment details about the prescriptions ye have filled during the previous month.
-It shows the total drug costs, what the plan paid, and what you and others on your behalf paid. □Totals for the year since January 1.
-This is called "year-to-date" information.
-It shows you the total drug costs and total payments for your drugs since the year began. he cost alternative prescriptions.
-This will include information about other drugs sharing for each prescription claim that may be available.
-Section 11.2 Help us keep our information about your drug payments up to date - our drug costs and the payments you make for drugs, we use records we get Here is how you can help us keep your information correct and up to date: we know about edHealthcare member ID card when you get a prescription filled.
-To make sure the prescriptions you are filling and what you are paying, show your member ID card every time you get a prescription filled. drugs when we pocket costs.
-T receipts for dru our plan to pay Chapter 7, Sec have the information we need.
-There are times you may pay for prescription will not automatically get the information we need to keep track of your out-of-to help us keep track of your out-of-pocket costs, you may give us copies of gs that you have purchased.
-(If you are billed for a covered drug, you can ask our share of the cost for the drug.
-For instructions on how to do this, go to tion 2 of this booklet.)
-Here are some types of situations when you may want to of your drug receipts to be sure we have a complete record of what you have drugs: urchase a covered drug at a network pharmacy at a special price or using a d that is not part of our plan's benefit. □ When you m assistance p ade a copayment for drugs that are provided under a drug manufacturer patient rogram. n have purchased covered drugs at out-of-network pharmacies or other times you be full price for a covered drug under special circumstances. other individual you for catastro program (ADAF ation about the payments others have made for you.
-Payments made by certain is and organizations also count toward your out-of-pocket costs and help qualify ophic coverage.
-For example, payments made by an AIDS drug assistance P), the Indian Health Service, and most charities count toward your out-of-pocket ald keep a record of these payments and send them to us so we can track your en report we send you.
-When you receive a Part D Explanation of Benefits (a the mail, please look it over to be sure the information is complete and correct.
-If you think someth ing is missing from the report, or you have any questions, please call us at reports.
-They are an important record of your drug expenses.
+Information for that month.
+This report gives the payment details about the prescriptions you have filled during the previous month.
+It shows the total drug costs, what the plan paid, and what you and others on your behalf paid.

+\square Totals for the year since January 1.
+This is called "year-to-date" 'information.
+It shows the tota drug costs and total payments for vo ur druas since the vear bega an.

+• . ormation.
+This information will display the total drug price, and any percentage st fill for each prescription claim of the same quantity. r cost alternative prescriptions.
+This will include information about other with lower cost-sharing for each prescription claim, if applicable.
+Section 11.2 Help us keep our information about your drug payments up to date ur drug costs and the payments you make for drugs, we use records we get Here is how you can help us keep your information correct and up to date: • tedHealthcare member ID card when you get a prescription filled.
+This helps we know about the prescriptions you are filling and what you are paying. of a prescription keep track of yo have the information we need.
+There are times you may pay for the entire cost in drug.
+In these cases, we will not automatically get the information we need to our out-of-pocket costs.
+To help us keep track of your out-of-pocket costs, give ese receipts.
+Here are examples of when you should give us copies of your drug • • rchase a covered drug at a network pharmacy at a special price or using a d that is not part of our plan's benefit. □ When you ma assistance pr ade a copayment for drugs that are provided under a drug manufacturer patient rogram. • have purchased covered drugs at out-of-network pharmacies or other times you full price for a covered drug under special circumstances. • ed for a covered drug, you can ask our plan to pay our share of the cost.
+For on how to do this, go to Chapter 7, Section 2. certain other ind qualify you for o assistance prog nation about the payments others have made for you.
+Payments made by dividuals and organizations also count toward your out-of-pocket costs and help catastrophic coverage.
+For example, payments made by an AIDS drug gram (ADAP), the Indian Health Service, and most charities count toward your osts.
+Keep a record of these payments and send them to us so we can track sure the informations, pleas ten report we send you.
+When you receive the Part D EOB, look it over to be ation is complete and correct.
+If you think something is missing or you have any se call us at Customer Service.
+You can also view your EOB on our website at age.com.
+Be sure to keep these reports.